 |Insider Trading||SEBI found evidence of insider trading in Satyam’s stock by certain members of the company’s management and board of directors.
 The investigation found that these individuals had sold their shares in the company prior to the disclosure of the fraud, thus avoiding significant losses.|

 |Regulatory Failure||SEBI’s investigation also highlighted the regulatory failure of the government and the Ministry of Corporate Affairs in overseeing the functioning of Satyam and ensuring that proper governance practices were in place.
 The investigation resulted in significant reforms to the way India audits and governs companies.|

-While the report corroborates that Ramalinga Raju had a team working for him to produce fake orders, invoices, receivables, monthly bank statements and fixed deposit receipts to manipulate the financials, the cash perceived to have been swindled by the promoters is not Rs 5,600 crore.
+A full copy of this report is available here.
+SEBI’s report confirms some previously known information but also debunks other claims.
+Specifically, the report shows that Ramalinga Raju had a team working for him.
+They created fake orders, invoices, receivables, monthly bank statements, and fixed deposit receipts in order to manipulate the company’s financials.
+However, the report also reveals that the money perceived to have been swindled is not actually Rs 5,600 crore but much more.

-According to SEBI, Ramalinga Raju, chairman, and four others including Rama Raju, managing director, Vadlamani Srinivas, chief financial officer, G Ramakrishna, vice president and V S Prabhakar Gupta, head of internal audit, were in possession of ‘unpublished price sensitive information’ and profited from sale of shares of Satyam Computer in the open market that were in violation of the SEBI Act of 2003.
+According to SEBI, Ramalinga Raju, chairman, and four others including Rama Raju, managing director, Vadlamani Srinivas, chief financial officer, G Ramakrishna, vice president and V S Prabhakar Gupta, head of the internal audit, were in possession of ‘unpublished price sensitive information’ and not only that they also profited from the sale of shares of Satyam Computer in the open market that was in violation of the SEBI Act of 2003.